 We have adopted a Code of Business Conduct and Ethics ("Code of Conduct") that applies to all our employees, officers and directors.
 This includes our principal executive officer, principal financial officer and principal accounting officer or controller, or persons performing similar functions.
-The Code of Conduct is available in the "Investor Relations-Governance" section of our website, www.vitalfarms.com.
-We intend to disclose on our website any future amendments of our Code of Conduct or waivers that exempt any principal executive officer, principal financial officer, principal accounting officer or controller, persons performing similar functions or our directors from provisions in the Code of Conduct.
+The Code of Conduct is available on the "Investor Relations-Governance" section of our website, www.vitalfarms.com.
+If we ever were to amend or waive any provision of its Code of Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer or any person performing similar functions, we intend to satisfy our disclosure obligations, if any, with respect to any such waiver or amendment by posting such information on our website set forth above rather than by filing a Current Report on Form 8-K.